-Supported by an amazing group of mentors across KCL (Prof Sonuga-Barke), Stanford (Prof Gross), Oxford (Prof Van Kleek, Prof Jirotka, Prof Shadbolt), Northwestern (Prof David Mohr), Michigan (Prof Klasnja), UCL (Prof Deighton), Harvard (Prof Torous) and others, the work will span both fundamental HCI research into new intervention delivery mechanisms, as well as practical clinical application and large scale deployments.
+Supported by an amazing group of mentors and collaborators across KCL, Stanford (Prof Gross), Oxford (Prof Binns, Prof Lachman, Northwestern (Prof David Mohr), Michigan (Prof Klasnja), Harvard (Emily Weinstein) and others, the work span both fundamental HCI research into new intervention delivery mechanisms, as well as practical clinical application and large scale deployments.
+The general summary and objectives of the fellowship work are below, and the Research page has information about our on-going work.

 Feel free to contact me for more details or if you’d like to explore collaboration possibilities.